 - If you like music with your dinner, grab some food from Aloha Cafe and enjoy it in the Gold Rush, where there is usually nightly entertainment starting during the dinner hour.

 - Check out the Sun Deck to see if there are any cabanas available.
-This are available to all on a first-come, first-served basis.
+These are available to all on a first-come, first-served basis.

 - While viewing the lava flows, most people go to Deck 6, but Deck 12 has a better view and the Sun Deck has the best view.
-Viewing is from the Starboard side.
+Best viewing is from the starboard side.

-- If you like the thermal spa, be aware that there are only five heated chairs there and there is no view from that room.
+- If you like the thermal spa, be aware that there are only five heated chairs there and there is no view from this very small room.